oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## ISID Filter

-Provider backbone bridging (PBB) was originally defined as IEEE 802.1ah standard.
+Provider backbone bridging (PBB) was originally defined as Virtual Bridged Local Area Networks {{?IEEE802.1ah}} standard.
 However, instead of multiplexing VLANs, PBB duplicates the MAC layer of the customer frame and separates it from the provider domain, by encapsulating it in a 24 bit instance service identifier (I-SID).
 This allows for complete transparency between the